-Day 7: Japanese Tea Ceremony
+Day 7: Kyoto

 Start the day by visiting the spectacular Kiyomizu Temple.
 You will spend 1.5 hours on foot exploring the temple.
-Later, experience the age-old rituals of a traditional tea ceremony accompanied by a Tea Master.
+Later, experience the age-old rituals of a traditional tea ceremony.
 After lunch, visit Fushimi Inari Shrine with its thousands of vermillion torii gates.
 The Shrine stretches up Mount Inari (233m high).
 You will walk up part of the mountain and the incline allows a steady-paced walk.